-4.3.1 Build Versions
+4.4.1 Build Versions

 There are three build options for most projects: Hardware, Bench and Production.
-Each build is set up in the IDE with a preceding "B-" to keep the project organized.
+Each build is set up in the IDE with a preceding "B-" to keep the project organized and easily identifiable as a build folder.

-4.3.2 Hardware Build
+4.4.2 Hardware Build